jjeejj/puppeteer-generate-image/README.md

  * options 参数
  * @param options = {
  *  device : 生成图片使用的设备大小
+ *  viewport: {
+ *    width <number> page width in pixels.
+ *    height <number> page height in pixels.
+ *    deviceScaleFactor <number> Specify device scale factor (can be thought of as dpr).
+Defaults to 1.
+ *    isMobile <boolean> Whether the meta viewport tag is taken into account.
+Defaults to false.
+ *    hasTouch<boolean> Specifies if viewport supports touch events.
+Defaults to false
+ *    isLandscape <boolean> Specifies if viewport is in landscape mode.
+Defaults to false.
+ *  }
  *  type: Specify screenshot type, can be either jpeg or png.
 Defaults to 'png'.
  *  quality: The quality of the image, between 0-100.
 Not applicable to png images
  *  fullPage: When true, takes a screenshot of the full scrollable page.
 Defaults to false